MithrilJS/mithril-query/README.md

   out.should.have('.hidden')
 ```

-As you can see, you can prevent autoredraw by providing a `redraw: false` as last
+As you can see, you can prevent auto redraw by providing a `redraw: false` as last
 argument to `click` method.

 You can also manually trigger redraw: